 Brierfield and Reedley are surrounded by stunning open countryside, but also have a number of existing parks and green open spaces.
-The focus will be on improving the green environment in the area by enhancing existing green open spaces including, Heyhead Park and the Leeds and Liverpool Canal, as well as improving existing routes and creating new green linkages to adjoining open spaces, wooded areas, and pocket parks, if feasible.
+The focus will be on improving the green environment in the area by enhancing existing green open spaces including, Heyhead Park, the Leeds and Liverpool Canal and the Lucas sports field, as well as improving existing routes and creating new green linkages to adjoining open spaces, wooded areas, and pocket parks, if feasible.
 There is also the opportunity to explore the potential of the LCC/ PBC owned wooded area adjoining Northlight for activities, such as mountain biking and walks.
 The aim is to promote access for all.

 AIMS: To continue to bring back into use the long term empty homes and to improve the quality and range of the housing on offer.
-To improve Brierfield and Reedley as a place to live by making the most of its green assets, canal and local countryside.
+To improve Brierfield and Reedley as a place to live by making the most of its green assets, outdoor sports facilities, canal and local countryside.